When was the last time you told everybody to shut up?

 I’m guilty.

 I know what it’s like to have my eyeballs and ears glued to every blog and every book and every bit of advice I could find.
 It can be addicting.
 I know what it’s like trying to be the ideal blogger or designer, taking bits and pieces of every successful blogger and designer I can find in hopes that I can be like one of them.
-I’ve heard all the “how-to’s” and the “5 steps to”, but what I haven’t heard enough of is ME.
-And what you haven’t heard enough of is YOU.
+I’ve heard all the “how-to’s” and the “5 steps to”, but what I haven’t heard enough of is me.
+And what you haven’t heard enough of is you.

-There’s one thing that I know we are all amazingly great at being… OURSELVES.
+There’s one thing that I know we are all amazingly great at being… ourselves.
 We may fail at a lot of things, but this surely isn’t one of them.
 So my challenge to you (and me) this year is this…

 Find your voice.
 Know your voice.
 Live your voice.
 And LOVE your voice.
+Be.
+YOU.

-Melissa January 12, 2010
+• January 12, 2010

 Antwon, you are right on in this post.
 I have been in the position when all I did was read opinions, self-help books, how-to’s, etc. And I believe that is important to always be striving for bigger and better things for myself.
 But there is a season for everything.